Hate Crime Support

 True Vision provides information on reporting hate crime.
 If you do not wish to talk to anyone in person about the incident or wish to remain anonymous, there is an online form for reporting hate crime; you can report non-crime hate incidents to the police to try and prevent any escalation.

-TELL MAMA supports victims of anti-Muslim hate
+TELL MAMA supports victims of anti-Muslim hate.

-Community Security Trust supports victims of antisemitism
+Community Security Trust supports victims of antisemitism.

-York LGBT Forum has information and advice specific to hate crimes targeted at LGBT individuals.They also have the details of linked police officers.
+The LGBT Foundation has information and advice specific to hate crimes targeted at LGBT individuals.

 Citizens Advice York provides some useful information on the different types of harassment and hate crime people may experience including hate crime based on disability, race, religion, sexual orientation or transgender status and sexual harassment.